ArrogantGao/ArrogantGao.github.io/index.md

 # Greetings!

-I am Xuanzhao Gao, a PhD student in Hongkong University of Science and Technology.
+I am Xuanzhao Gao, a research fellow at the Flatiron Institute, Center for Computational Mathematics.
 This is my personal website, hope you enjoy!

 # About Me

-I am a PhD student at Hongkong University of Science and Technology (Guangzhou).
+I received my PhD degree from the Hong Kong University of Science and Technology.
 My research interests include computational physics, application mathematics, and high-performance computing.
 I am currently working on the development of fast algorithms for kernel summation problems and tensor network contraction problems.

 My Google Scholar profile can be found [here](https://scholar.google.fr/citations?user=ScbYSkgAAAAJ&hl=fr), and my github can be found [here](https://github.com/ArrogantGao).